lylepmills/buoys/README.md

 **extended buoy params** - if on, you'll see more detailed options when editing buoys, such as setting zenith and nadir points.

+**midi buoy params** - if on, you'll see options for midi outputs when editing buoys.

 **smoothing** - if on, the grid lighting will smoothly morph between one state and the next, giving a more natural appearance.
 If off, you will see a more honest representation of the app state in terms of the current tide depths that buoys will be responding to.

 **pausing** - pause buoys vs continue.
 If set to pause buoys, playback of any sounds associated with buoys will pause immediately when the tides pause.
 If set to continue, they will not - non-looping buoys will play to their end point, and looping buoys will continue looping indefinitely.